Farm Credit Administration.

 Start Supplemental Information

-While not required by law, the Equal Employment Opportunity Commission (EEOC) has determined that reissuance of an agency's EEO policy statement each Start Printed Page 50909fiscal year is a symbol of the agency leadership's commitment to EEO and Diversity principles.
-The FCA conducted its annual review of Policy Statement FCA-PS-62 on Equal Employment Opportunity (EEO) and Diversity and made minor grammatical changes.
+While not required by law, the Equal Employment Opportunity Commission (EEOC) has determined that reissuance of an agency's EEO policy statement each fiscal year is a symbol of the agency leadership's commitment to EEO and Diversity principles.
+The FCA conducted its annual review of Policy Statement FCA-PS-62 on Equal Employment Opportunity (EEO) and Diversity.
+The EEO policy has been edited to specifically indicate that discrimination based on gender identity, sexual orientation, and pregnancy are protected under Title VII sex discrimination.
+The policy has also been edited to include timeframes that a complainant must initiate the EEO process, along with the contact information for the EEO Counselor.

-- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex, age, national origin, disability, sexual orientation, status as a parent, genetic information, or filing of a complaint, participation in discrimination or harassment complaint proceedings, or other opposition to discrimination;
+- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex (including sexual orientation, gender identity, and pregnancy), age (40 or older), national origin, disability, status as a parent, genetic information, or filing of a complaint, participation in discrimination or harassment complaint proceedings, or other opposition to discrimination;

 - Provide for the prompt and fair consideration of complaints of discrimination;

-- Make reasonable accommodations for qualified applicants for employment and employees with physical or mental disabilities under law;
+- Make reasonable accommodations for qualified applicants for employment and employees with physical or mental disabilities, and provide personal assistance services to employees with targeted disabilities, as provided under the Rehabilitation Act and its implementing regulations;

 - Make reasonable accommodations based on applicants' and employees' religious beliefs or practices, consistent with Title VII;